Clint Capela NBA Playoffs Player Props: Hawks vs. Celtics

 - This season, he's put up 7.1% of the Hawks' attempted field goals, as he's averaging 8.2 per contest.

-- Allowing 111.4 points per game, the Celtics are the fourth-ranked team in the league defensively.
+- The Celtics are the fourth-best defensive team in the league, giving up 111.4 points per game.

-- On the boards, the Celtics have given up 44.0 rebounds per game, which puts them 18th in the league.
+- Allowing 44 rebounds per game, the Celtics are the 18th-ranked squad in the league.

-- The Celtics are the second-ranked squad in the NBA, conceding 23.1 assists per game.
+- The Celtics concede 23.1 assists per contest, second-ranked in the league.

 Clint Capela vs. the Celtics